-If you get drugs that are excluded, you must pay for them yourself (except for certain excluded drugs covered under our enhanced drug coverage).
 If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
 (For information about appealing a decision, go to Chapter 9.)
+If the drug excluded by our plan is also excluded by California Medi-Cal (Medicaid), you must pay for it yourself.